Getdeck/Getdeck.github.io/beiboot/index.md

 Beiboot offers:

-* to create a fresh ad-hoc Kubernetes cluster in seconds (much faster than Terraform or your favorite cloud-provider)
+* to create a fresh ad-hoc Kubernetes cluster in seconds (much faster than Terraform or Cloud-provider)
-* run isolated workloads within Kubernetes; cheap with the best resource utilization
+* run isolated workloads within Kubernetes; cheap and with the best resource utilization
 * automatic distribution of _kubeconfig_ and proxied connection on clients (using the _Beiboot client package_)
 * built-in support for [Gefyra](https://gefyra.dev)